 Are you a holiday procrastinator (like me)?
 Never fear, the Official Skepchick & Mad Art Lab Gift Guide is here!
 For the skeptic, nerd, feminist, or all-around badass in your life, here are some great gift ideas!
 Got suggestions?
 Leave them in the comments!

 You can help fund vaccinations for children for preventable diseases like Malaria, Tetanus, and others.
-UNICEF has other Inspired Giving
+UNICEF has other Inspired Giving options as well.

 Rescue Chocolate donates 100% of net profits to animal rescue organizations.
 And all of their options, from Foster-iffic Peppermint to Fakin’ Bacon, are 100% vegan!
 They have tons of awesome flavors, so eat up!